Towards Visual Saliency Explanations of Face Verification: Related Work

-While most XAI techniques involving saliency are developed for image classification, there is a growing demand for developing explanation methods for other image understanding tasks, including object detection \cite{petsiuk2021black} and image similarity search and retrieval \cite{stylianou2019visualizing, dong2019explainability, hu2022x}.
-In face recognition, earlier work \cite{castanon2018visualizing} mainly adapted saliency-based explanation algorithms from classification tasks.
-Some researchers developed face recognition methods that are explainable by themselves, often referred to as intrinsic explanation methods.
+While most XAI techniques involving saliency are developed for image classification, there is a growing demand for explanation methods in other image understanding tasks, including object detection \cite{petsiuk2021black} and image similarity search and retrieval \cite{stylianou2019visualizing, dong2019explainability, hu2022x}.
+In face recognition, earlier work \cite{castanon2018visualizing, williford2020explainable, winter2022demystifying} mainly adapted saliency-based explanation algorithms \cite{zhang2018top, petsiuk2018rise, selvaraju2017grad, selvaraju2017grad} from classification tasks.
+Alternative research work focuses on face verification models that are explainable by themselves, often referred to as intrinsic explanation methods.
 For example, Yin et al. \cite{yin2019towards} designed a feature activation diverse loss to encourage learning more interpretable face representations.
-Lin et al. \cite{lin2021xcos} proposed a learnable module that can be integrated into face recognition models and generate meaningful similarity maps.
-On the other hand, \cite{williford2020explainable} proposed a benchmark for explainable face recognition, comprising two baseline explanation methods. \cite{mery2022black} introduced six different perturbation-based methods to create saliency maps to explain the face verification model without manipulating the model architecture.
+Lin et al. \cite{lin2021xcos} proposed a learnable module that can be integrated into face recognition models and generate meaningful attention maps.
+But these methods need to be trained exclusively and thus are not feasible for those deployed verification systems by third parties.
+Instead, more recent studies \cite{mery2022true, mery2022black} provide ``black-box'' explanations to arbitrary face verification models.
+The authors introduced several perturbation-based methods to create explainable saliency maps without manipulating or retraining the model and achieved visually promising results. xFace \cite{knoche2023explainable} further improved it by applying more systematic occlusions to inputs and measuring the feature distance deviations.
+However, the evaluation of all the above-mentioned approaches has been based on visualizations, making it difficult to compare to other.
+This paper provides an objective evaluation methodology and compares our explanation approach with the above-mentioned state-of-the-art model-agnostic methods in a quantitative manner.